Container living? It might sound dismal, but can actually be cool.

 Container living on Scheveningen beach

-The brightly painted shipping containers are very simply furnished with bunk beds dormitory-style.
+The brightly painted shipping containers of the are very simply furnished with bunk beds dormitory-style.
 Not my usual cup of tea, but I thought it’d be interesting to try.
 For something even more offbeat, it’s also possible to sleep in a life-saver capsule.

 Now, I’m from a country where we snicker at gales and heckle contemptuously at below zero temperatures, haughtily pronouncing Det finnes ikke dårlig vær, bare dårlige klær (there is no such thing as bad weather, only bad clothes – sounds better in Norwegian, it rhymes).
 But I must admit the freezing, wet weather put a damper on my F.A.S.T. experience.
 Getting soaked while biking in the rain is fine, as long as there’s a nice, warm room waiting at the end of it.
 There wasn’t.